 University of Würzburg

 I’m interested in the fundamental working principles of plasmonic resonators.
 I strove the last years toward an understanding of how the mode currents of a plasmonic resonance impact its functionality.
-I framed a three-dimensional double mode-matching formalism and to optimize an optical antenna to efficiently transduce the energy stored in a single emitter to far-field radiation.
+I framed a three-dimensional double mode-matching formalism and managed by this to optimize an optical antenna to efficiently transduce the energy stored in a single emitter to far-field radiation.

 The methods I use to achieve my goals contain analytical calculations based on numerical results acquired by Finite-Difference-Time-Domain Simulations which are often driven by optimization methods like evolutionary algorithms or particle swarm optimization.
 Finally I use SPM and confocal microscopy to characterize the optimized geometries, which I fabricate by means of focused ion beam milling from monocrystalline gold flakes.